Healing Emotional Trauma

-Atually, you know what, I have my new book here.
+Actually, you know what, I have my new book here.
 Since I’ve since we did that podcast.
-Obviously, it’s, I’ve written a book and I have a whole bunch of different So, I will go over with you what the biggest addiction we have is, but I do want to refer to my new book because there’s also soft addictions and hard addictions.
+Obviously, it’s, I’ve written a book and I have a whole bunch of different So, I will go over with you what the biggest addiction we have is, but I do want to refer to my new book because there are also soft addictions and hard addictions.
 And that’s what people don’t understand is that they think that an addiction is just alcohol or drugs or food.
 And so people don’t take it seriously.
-And, and or they want to blame it on the on the substance.
+And, or they want to blame it on the substance.

 Oh, it’s the substance.
 Oh, yeah.
 And then and then people want to congratulate everybody when they get off the substance.
 They’re like, Oh, you don’t?
 Oh, yeah, she’s not she’s an alcoholic.
 She’s recovered.
 She’s dry.
 And I’m like, so what’s she doing?
 Like?
-Did she heal that because here’s the thing.
+Did she heal that because here’s the thing?
 While there is a chemical component to hard addiction, it’s still the same alcoholic.
-Choosing to drink to, to suppress an emotion is no different than a person picking up a bag of chips, or a box of cookies, or a piece of chocolate.
+Choosing to drink, to suppress an emotion is no different than a person picking up a bag of chips, a box of cookies, or a piece of chocolate.

-Absolutely. devices, always having a device in your hand having your face down.
-Always trying to be connected when you’re really not connected, seeing what’s going on on Facebook or check on your Twitter or whatever. reading the news watching television numbing out.
+Absolutely. devices, always having a device in your hand and having your face down.
+Always trying to be connected when you’re really not connected, seeing what’s going on on Facebook or checking on your Twitter or whatever. reading the news watching television numbing out.
 Because it’s it’s acceptable.
-All the soft addictions are seen as normal behavior. workaholism.
-That was yours, right? workaholism, and in, you know, food and control and business like people that are really busy.
+All soft addictions are seen as normal behavior. workaholism.
+That was yours, right? workaholism, and in, you know, food and control and business-like people that are really busy.
 People think oh, you must be really successful.